schnitzer-lab/EXTRACT-public/tutorials/3) understanding hyperparameters/README.md

-# Hyperparameter Optimization with EXTRACT
+# Understanding the Hyperparameters of EXTRACT

-This tutorial is about optimizing hyperparameters with EXTRACT.
+This tutorial is about getting to know the hyperparameters of EXTRACT.
 For the purpose of this tutorial, download the movie, whose link is given below.
 This is among those movies that we used for the Fig. 4 of our paper that introduces EXTRACT.
 Use the script 'tutorial_fig4.m' as a starting point to tune hyperparameters for most satisfactory cell extraction process.
-Follow the procedure outlined below.
-This should give you an intuitive understanding of how to maximize hyperparameters.
+Read below for the meaning behind each relevant hyperparameter and the simple ways to optimize them without diving too deep.

 The movie: https://drive.google.com/file/d/1FGkpTDXgspXddR1GDpgm1ludbIQHFwlS/view?usp=sharing

 ## Understanding the main modules before diving into hyperparameters

-The first step is to understand the general categories, that hyperparameters fall into and that an outside user needs to be able to navigate.
-While there are quite a few, most of them are self explanatory (like skip_dff that skips taking delta f over f of the movie).
+The first step is to understand the general categories that hyperparameters fall into and that an outside user needs to be able to navigate.
+While there are quite a few hyperparameters, most of them are self explanatory (like skip_dff that skips taking delta f over f of the movie).
 On the other hand, the best way to understand the parameters is to divide them into corresponding modules.
 EXTRACT has 3 main modules:

 1. **Preprocessing:** At the minimum, the movie is preprocessed such that the baseline activity of cells correspond to zero, as is consistent with the assumptions of cell extrraction.
 There are other (optional) procedures happening inside the preprocess module as well, whose aim is to increase the SNR of the movie.
 We will discuss these below.